Montana Jones

-Montana Jones (モンタナ・ジョーンズ, Montana Jōnzu) is an Italian-Japanese comedy adventure anime television series produced by Studio Junio and River Cinematografica and which was broadcast in Japan on NHK from April 2, 1994 through April 8, 1995 and in Italy on Italia 1 from June 1997.
-Montana Jones has a similar atmosphere to Sherlock Hound, a joint production of RAI and TMS Entertainment ten years earlier.
-The anthropomorphic characters in Montana Jones were big cats instead of the dogs used in Sherlock Hound.
-It was subsequently broadcast in over 30 other countries.
+Montana Jones (モンタナ・ジョーンズ, Montana Jōnzu) is an Italian-Japanese comedy adventure anime television series produced by Studio Junio, which was broadcast in Japan on NHK from April 2, 1994 through April 8, 1995.
+It was subsequently broadcast in over thirty countries.

 The series takes place in the 1930s and is about the adventures of Montana Jones, who goes treasure hunting with his cousin Alfred Jones and the beautiful reporter Melissa Thorn.
 They visit real locations and cities like the Pyramids of Giza, the Taj Mahal, Istanbul or Easter Island.
-Frequently they cross paths with Lord Zero - a rich, eccentric art lover and master thief.
-All characters in the series are anthropomorphized big cats.
-The anime was inspired by the Indiana Jones movies.
+Frequently they cross paths with Lord Zero — a rich, eccentric art lover and master thief.
+All characters in the series are anthropomorphised big cats.
+The anime was inspired by the Indiana Jones films.